-In addition to the basic financial statements and accompanying notes, this report also presents budgetary comparison schedules, the Schedule of the District's Proportionate Share of the Net Pension Liability, and the Schedule of District Contributions as required supplementary information.
+In addition to the basic financial statements and accompanying notes, this report also presents budgetary comparison schedules, Schedule of the District's Proportionate Share of the Net Pension Liability, and Schedule of District Contributions as required supplementary information.
 The District adopts an annual operating budget for all governmental funds.
-A budgetary comparison schedule has been provided for the General Fund and each additional major Special Revenue Fund as required by the Governmental Accounting Standards Board.
+A budgetary comparison schedule has been provided for the General Fund as required by the Governmental Accounting Standards Board.